sony/esstra/doc/case-study/openssl.md

 ### Build and Install ESSTRA

-Before building the ESSTRA Core (`esstracore.so`) GCC plugin, you need to install a package on your system.
+Before building ESSTRA Core (`esstracore.so`) GCC plugin, you need to install a package on your system.
 For Debian/Ubuntu, first check the version of GCC:

 ```sh
 $ gcc --version